-If we’re part of Western society we are perhaps familiar with the term “rat race”.
+Western society coined the term “rat race”.
 Wikipedia defines a rat race as:

 “An endless, self-defeating, or pointless pursuit; it conjures up the image of lab rats racing through a maze to get the ‘cheese’ much like society racing to get ahead financially.”

-All too often we get caught up in the material way of thinking – bills have to be paid, we need food on the table, and in order to pay our bills and get food on the table we need to work.
+Bills have to be paid and in order to pay our bills we need to work.
 It is very human to think that the kingdom of God is set up the same way, i.e. we have to earn our way to heaven.
-That’s what people think nowadays, and that’s what people thought in Jesus’ day, hence the question came up (John 6:28):
+This is probably the reason why Jesus was asked more than once (John 6:28):

 “Then they asked him [Jesus], ‘What must we do to do the works God requires?’”

-Now, that’s an understandable question.
+From a human perspective this is an understandable question.
 We assume we have to do something so that God can bless us.
-“There is no such thing as free lunch” is what we typically say.
+“There is no such thing as free lunch” we typically say.
 Well, actually, there is – When Jesus fed 5000 people He did not get paid.

 Obviously, we don’t have to pay God to love us.
 There is such a thing as unconditional love.
 God loves us, period.

 So, what is there left to do?
 Nothing!
-Absolutely nothing – and this is the rationale of Jesus’s reply when He basically says: ‘All work is done!’
+Absolutely nothing – and this is the rationale of Jesus’s reply saying: ‘All work is done!’
 Interestingly, He puts it this way (John 6:29):

 “The work of God is this: to believe in the one he has sent.”